vincentberenz/playful_tutorial/tutorial2/README.txt

-From this tutorial: you may directly
+From this tutorial upward, you may:

-1. run 'playful execute'
+1. run 'playful execute' from the tutorial directory (for this tutorial: <>/playful_tutorial/tutorial2)
-2. visit the file ./play/tutorial2.play
+2. visit the play file
+   (for this tutorial: <>/playful_tutorial/tutorial2/play/tutorial2.play